Update 2019 for Matching Different Wood Types with Deck Stains

 How to Match Two Different Wood Types when staining exterior wood and decking.

 There are many different types of wood that can be used for exterior applications.
 Pressure treated pine, cedar, and hardwoods are some of the most common types of decks and other outdoor wood structures.
 To protect any type of wood from Mother Nature it needs to be coated with a wood preservative or sealant.
 A quality wood and deck stain can provide years of protection for all wood types.

 Some projects may have two different types of wood that were used.
 Perhaps some repairs were made using a different type of wood that was originally used.
 Or maybe the project was done in different time frames and a different type of wood was purchased than was before.
 However it may have occurred, staining two different wood types and trying to get them to match can be tricky.

 Different wood types will absorb wood stain at different rates.
 More porous wood will absorb more stain causing it to be darker.
-Newer wood or some types of hardwoods may be smoother and more dense and will not absorb as much stain which results in a lighter colored finish.
+Newer wood or some types of hardwoods may be smoother and denser and will not absorb as much stain which results in a lighter colored finish.

 To match two different wood types prior to staining you should clean the entire wood surface.
 Use a quality wood cleaner and clean the deck with a scrub brush or pressure washer.
 This will remove any gray wood fibers, grime, dirt, mildew, and mill glaze.
 Once all the wood is clean, apply a wood deck brightener.
 This will correct the pH level of all the wood and lighten up its appearance.
 This step will help blend different wood types.